saschamcdonald/ch_06_kuzudb_tests/README.md

 ---

+NOTE: A short cut to automate testing multiple versions automatically rather than manually run this script and configure in the script to automate the tests for all versions:

+- Configure: `versions=("0.0.11" "0.2.1" "latest")`:
+- Execute: `src/tools/run_tests.sh`

 ### Create and Activate Virtual Environment and Run the First Test for Kuzu Version 0.1.1:

 **NOTE:** This version successfully loads all the data (PASSES using defaults provided in this repository).